 Re-Assignment of Certificate of Purchase

-After the sale, the Original Certificate process and filing procedures take approximately 1 week to complete, which then allows Certificate re-assignments to occur.
+After the sale, the Original Certificate process and filing procedures take approximately 1 week to complete.
+Our office has a 30 day waiting period before Certificate re-assignments can occur.
 To process this transaction, the original C.P. holder will need to retrieve the original document on file in the Treasurer’s office and complete the re-assignment form and sign the document in front of a notary.
 The re-assignment fee is $20.00.